ali-repository/Youtube-DL-Tool/README.md

 - Add Custom features - rename a file upon pulling, resolution changes, format changes, save a config file for next time, etc.
 - Windows Command Calls - WIP at the moment
 - Work with other shells (as needed)
+- Better Error Handling in certain areas (batch processing)
+- Work with other websites as well - where possible

 Requirements:
 - Python3